 Since then they have been to London twice and been to Scotland and they made the trip to Australia for a wedding and explore, it was massively hot there and folk were falling over and dying but not Doris (83) and Bob (79), they are made of sterner stuff and then they came back home to one of Ireland’s worse snow storms with the country closed down.
 They were nonplussed.
 They have a combined age of 162 and they didn’t care or fret, they just got on with things and I asked her about that, she said it didn’t matter as she had Bob and that’s all she needed, come rain or sunshine she didn’t care, she had Bob…

 So, what lesson and qualities have I inherited from Doris?
 Well, the courage to give two fingers to any rules, the courage to tackle anything and the wonderful habit of pitching up at Heathrow airport going off on adventures when everyone else thinks you should be settling down to a quiet life.
-And probably the most important lesson I have learnt from Doris, is that no matter how long you wait, you will eventually find true love and be happy.
-Thank you Doris.
+And unless you have a thing for Postwoman, love ain’t going to come knocking your door, you gotta get out there and kiss a few frogs..

 P.S.
 Her last suitor had a big argument with her when she wouldn’t date him and stormed off shouting “you’ll never find someone as good as me”.
 She rang him up after getting married to Bob and told him he was wrong and literally cackled down the phone at him.
 And everyone wonders why I’m so mischievous..???